github/vscode-codeql/docs/test-plan.md

 ## Before releasing the VS Code extension

+- Run at least one local query and MRVA using the existing version of the extension (to generate "old" query history items).
-- Go through the required test cases listed below
+- Go through the required test cases listed below.
 - Check major PRs since the previous release for specific one-off things to test.
 Based on that, you might want to choose to go through some of the Optional Test Cases.
-- Run a query using the existing version of the extension (to generate an "old" query history item)

 ## Required Test Cases